-Amounts received on account of members relate to the amounts called from members and contributions received less the amounts that have been recognised as income during the year.
+Amounts received on account of members relate to the amounts received in advance on cash calls from members and contributions received after settlement of operating expenses during the year.
 All the amounts are current in nature.

 Movements in amounts received on account of members